danielitaniel/theater_seating_challenge/README.md

 # The Process

-The user starts execution of the program by running $python main.py$
+The user starts execution of the program by running `python main.py`